Why are essential oils so popular?

 The answer is simple - essential oils are one of the most natural & rewarding scent-based products.
 There is a boundless variety of essential oil scents, all having unique, healing benefits.
 From lavender's heroic ability to calm the mind and reduce stress, and peppermint tension soothing energy, perfect for muscle aches and pains.

 However, a popular question that I am always asked is: "How are essential oils made?"

-Read on to learn more on cold-pressed essential oils and our top 4
+Read on to learn more about essential oil and the process of 'cold-pressing'.

 What are Essential Oils?